EpisourceLLC/ts-js-styleguide/packages/eslint-config-episource/README.md

 If you don't need React, use [@episource/eslint-config-base](https://npmjs.com/@episource/eslint-config-base).

+### `"extends": ["@episource/eslint-config", "@episource/eslint-config-base/typescript"]`

+Typescript rules and environment added to the default export.
 ### `"extends": ["@episource/eslint-config", "@episource/eslint-config-base/jest]`

 Jest-specific rules and environment added to the default export.